 How the heat works are essentially the opposite of how our general reproductive cycles work in people.
 While humans can technically get pregnant with an extra heater cycle during the menstrual cycle, you can only get pregnant during that time.
 Sometimes heat or rut is simply an excuse for the characters to have sex.
 Heats will affect the omega partners, and ruts will affect the alpha partners.

 Whether or not they coincide with one another, or if either is even present in the world, depends on the author.
 There are also various stages of the heat cycle that you’re likely to run into.
 The most common indicator of impending heat, aside from a change in scent, is nesting behavior.
-It is where Omegas will gather various fabrics and essentially build themselves a little fort.
+It is where Omegas will gather various fabrics and essentially build a little fort.
 It’s meant to be a space of comfort that smells like people they are comfortable with.
 So this can be friends or family members, or their partners.

 Nesting doesn’t even always happen with heat.
-If omega is particularly stressed, if they are children, pregnant, or have recently given birth, they’re much more likely to engage in nesting behaviors simply because it makes them feel safe.
+If Omega is particularly stressed, if they are children, pregnant, or have recently given birth, they’re much more likely to engage in nesting behaviors simply because it makes them feel safe.

 2. Scenting

 Ordinarily, there are a few locations where these scent glands might be, typically the throat, the forest, and the inner thigh.
 These particular scents may influence the character’s partners, such as calming them down or arousing them.
-Depending on the world-building, Scents can also be dangerous for Omega’s.
+Depending on the world-building, Scents can also be dangerous for Omega.

 3. Bonding, Claiming, and Marking

 These are essentially biological locks on a partner.
 Bonding is usually a consensual choice for partners to link themselves together.
 It can be permanent or temporary.
 It can affect a person’s ability to take a future partner.
-For example, it might cause them physical discomfort or pain to try to have sex with someone not their mate.
+For example, it might cause them physical discomfort or pain to try to have sex with someone, not their mate.
 Or it could tie their lives together so that if one character dies, their mate will also die.

 Claiming is more like a one-way bond requiring the receiver’s consent.

 Marking is usually some indicator that someone is taken.
 Most commonly, this will be through a scent or a bite.
-A scent-marking will blend the scent of the two partners so that anyone sensitive to that can tell that that person is paired up.
+A scent marking will blend the scent of the two partners so that anyone sensitive to that can tell that that person is paired up.
 A physical bite will let anyone who can see it know that that person is taken.

 4. Pack Structures

 Plenty of stories place Alphas at the top of the pecking order.
-Betas are often neutral or regular people, and Omegas are usually subordinate to betas and Alphas.
+Betas are often neutral or regular, and Omegas are usually subordinate to betas and Alphas.
 If the author has chosen to incorporate this caste system into their story, there’s a possibility that it could take a dark turn.

 In those stories, Omegas are often viewed as second-class citizens or even used as sex slaves for Alphas.

-In many of these cases, Western society’s historical restrictions on women apply to Omegas.
+In many cases, Western society’s historical restrictions on women apply to Omegas.
 They are there to have babies, they are there to provide sex, and they are to rely on their partner for pretty much everything.
 However, the caste system is not always present, nor does it necessarily link to the park structures in this way.

 5. Knotting and Breeding

 Knotting and Breeding go hand in hand in the Omegaverse, more often in the Omegaverse erotica.
 It is a physiological occurrence in which the base of the penis swells to lock the two participants together, increasing the chances of conception.
-This physiology in our world tends to be found in canine species, which is why there is a heavy association with the Omegaverse and furries, bestiality, and werewolves.
+This physiology tends to be found in canine species, which is why there is a heavy association with the Omegaverse and furries, bestiality, and werewolves.

 6. Mpreg